 The problems come on the interior, where Reddic doesn’t do his work early enough.
 He has some strength on his frame, but does not do much with it, not being tough enough on the interior nor consistently boxing out on the glass.
 A power forward in name only, Reddic is not one for the power and physicality of the interior, and never has been a paint or post protector.

 Offensively, Reddic’s main skill is the offensive rebound, at which he is much better (and seemingly more interested) than defensive rebounding.
-He contributes a few different things on offense – some pick-and-roll play, an occasional mid-range jump shot (including a turnaround from the post), occasionally stepping out and being able to take slower defenders with a two-dribble drive from that area.
+He contributes a few different things on offence – some pick-and-roll play, an occasional mid-range jump shot (including a turnaround from the post), occasionally stepping out and being able to take slower defenders with a two-dribble drive from that area.
 None of it is especially consistent, though, and although Reddic looks fairly smooth in his offensive moves, he simply misses quite a lot of shots.
-Reddick does little in the post and is only effective from there in opportunistic situations, and although he is very good at the putback, he has little in the way of reliable halfcourt offense.
+Reddick does little in the post and is only effective from there in opportunistic situations, and although he is very good at the putback, he has little in the way of reliable halfcourt offence.

-In total, then, Reddic is a perimeter player on defense and only an interior player on offense, without being particularly effective at the latter.
+In total, then, Reddic is a perimeter player on defence and only an interior player on offence, without being particularly effective at the latter.
 That’s a tough combination to place.
 If he develops a more consistent shot with better range, then the skills he already have combined with his physical tools make Reddic a potentially very solid stretch four.
 As it is, he’s somewhat limited.

 Reddic’s first professional season was spent with two Italian teams, Pesaro and Bologna, averaging 9/5 in 22 minutes for the former and 7/4 in 15 for the latter.
 He remained a distinctly poor defensive rebounder, however, and this may be his area of most immediate concern.